วันที่นำเข้าข้อมูล 15 Sep 2023

 Important Information when Applying for a Thai Death Certificate

-1. The deceased person must be a Thai citizen.
+1. The deceased must be a Thai national.

-2. The person notifying the death should be a family member or have a familial relationship with the deceased, such as a child, parent, spouse, sibling, or relative.
+2. The person notifying the death should be a family member or relative of the deceased (e.g., child, parent, spouse, sibling, or other relatives).

 How to Submit an Application